Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 subjectKeyIdentifier        = hash
 ```

+> [!NOTE]
-> Note: for an excellent walk-through of the `openssl.conf` and what it all means, then I highly recommend reading [phildev.net/ssl/opensslconf](https://www.phildev.net/ssl/opensslconf.html)
+> for an excellent walk-through of the `openssl.conf` and what it all means, then I highly recommend reading [phildev.net/ssl/opensslconf](https://www.phildev.net/ssl/opensslconf.html)

 From here we now want to create some other directories referenced by `openssl.cnf`: